An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 \subsubsection{Picard groups}

 Continue to assume that~$\sigma$ is generic.
 From the description of $\cX(\sigma)$ as a quotient stack, it is easy to see that $\Pic\bigl(\cX(\sigma)\bigr) \cong \Z^f$ (the character lattice of $\Gm^f$).
-This isomorphism is not completely canonical, but it {\em is} canonical up to permuting the coordinates of~$\Z^f$, as we now explain.
-For this, we assume that $\sigma$ is in fact very generic.
+This isomorphism is not evidently canonical, but we now explain how to make it canonical up to permuting the coordinates of~$\Z^f$, under the additional assumption that $\sigma$ is very generic.